Mattias421/stanford-ilabs-rpi-project/README.md

 *photos will be taken like so*

-What is the setting of variable 0?: Flower Pot
+What is the setting of variable 0?: Flower Pot \n Taking photos... \n photo5_cam1.jpg                                                                       100% 1196KB   1.3MB/s   00:00
-Taking photos...
-photo5_cam1.jpg                                                                       100% 1196KB   1.3MB/s   00:00
 photo5_cam2.jpg                                                                       100% 1219KB   1.5MB/s   00:00
 Photos taken, press enter to continue or x to exit: x *Press x instead of enter to finish the experiment